SamuelHunter/3DiceSum/README.md

 Ω = {{1, 2, 3, 4, 5, 6} x {1, 2, 3, 4, 5, 6} x {1, 2, 3, 4, 5, 6}}, represented by a 3D lattice of points.

 - The three axes represent the rolls the dice, each lattice point being an event
-- The sums are color coded, with the similarly colored points lining up in planes parallel to x + y + z = k.
+- The sums are color coded, with the similarly colored points lining up in planes parallel to x + y + z = k
-- The slider for k offsets the plane to a new sum k.
+- The slider for k offsets the plane to a new sum k
 - The number of intersections (stars) directly determines the probability of the sum.\
 (P = intersections / 6^3 since all lattice points are equally likely)
 - The plane cross sections form triangles for k ≤ 8 and k ≥ 13; hexagons in between
-- Surprisingly, k = 8 has *less* intersections than k = 10 or k = 11.
+- The most intersections occur on the planes where k = 10 or k = 11

+This spaghetti code was written to illustrate the problem, not as an example of good coding practices.\
+Feel free to run the program and view the plot from plenty of angles to understand why the cross section takes on different shapes for different values of k.

-For a more detailed explanation, see below...
+*For a more detailed explanation, see below...*

 ![](https://github.com/SamuelHunter/3DiceSum/blob/master/k_range_anim.gif)